Production of sound

 - Vibrations whose frequency is too low to hear is called infrasound.

-- Vibrations whose frequency too high to hear is called ultrasound.
+- Vibrations whose frequency is too high to hear is called ultrasound.

 - Vibrations produce pressure waves that oscilate parallel to the direction of propagation.